SPE : A-NZ Office Bearers for 2022-2023

 Russell Speight joined Moldflow, Australia, in 1995 (acquired by Autodesk in 2009) and has held roles of increasing responsibility within the Engineering Simulation Team.

-He is currently Director, Moldflow Engineering, managing a global engineering team.
+He is currently Director, Injection Molding Technology, managing a global engineering team.
 Russell was awarded a PhD in 1993, University of Bradford, UK and an MBA in 2018, Deakin University, Australia.
 Russell has actively supported Autodesk funded PhD students from around the World.

-He was engaged as President of the SPE: A-NZ Section in 2019, where he previously held the positions of Vice-President and SPE Councillor for six years.
+He was engaged as President of the SPE: A-NZ Section in 2019, where he previously held the positions of Vice-President, SPE Councillor for 2011-2017, and is presently SPE Councillor.